NeuralEnsemble/neurotune/doc/installation.rst

 Requirements
 ---------------------
-Optimal Neuron has so far been tested on Ubuntu 12.04.
+Neurotune has so far been tested on Ubuntu 12.04.
 It should however also work on OS X and Windows.

-Optimal Neuron installation
+Neurotune installation
 ---------------------
 Install `git`_ and type: